open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### `Export(batch)`

-Exports a batch of telemetry data.
+Exports a batch of [readable spans](#additional-span-interfaces).
 Protocol exporters that will implement this function are typically expected to serialize and transmit the data to the destination.